zebon43/golang-project1/README.md

 10. Structures - Sample Code for demo of Struct
 11. Methods - Sample for demo of Methods
 12. Interfaces - Sample code for demo of Interfaces
+13. Routines - Sample code for demo of Go Routines